ASH-ASTCT COVID-19 Vaccination for HCT and CAR T Cell Recipients: Frequently Asked Questions

 SECTION B: COVID-19 VACCINE SAFETY IN HCT AND CAR T CELL RECIPIENTS

-Has the mRNA SARS-CoV-2 vaccine platform previously been investigated in the immunocompromised patient population?
+Has the mRNA SARS-CoV-2 and recombinant adenovirus vaccines platform previously been investigated in the immunocompromised patient population?

 What is known about the safety of mRNA SARS-CoV-2 vaccines?